bianchi-ed/discord.js-bot-model/README.md

 ## Pre-Requisites

-This project is currently not deployed anywhere, so creating a discord bot app will be necessary if you choose to run it.
-In case you are not sure how to do this, I strongly recommend reading at least this step of official Discord.js Guide: [Building your first Discord app](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).
+The first step to set up the Bot is to create a Discord bot app.
+In case you are not sure about how to do this, I recommend reading at least this step of official Discord.js Guide: [Building your first Discord app](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot).

 This project uses Node.js in conjunction with discord.js and axios.
 It is possible to [Download Node.js from the official website](https://nodejs.org/en/download)